ansible-collections/community.aws/docs/community.aws.autoscaling_group_info_module.rst

 Synopsis
 --------
-- Gather information about ec2 Auto Scaling Groups (ASGs) in AWS
+- Gather information about EC2 Auto Scaling Groups (ASGs) in AWS.
+- Prior to release 5.0.0 this module was called ``community.aws.ec2_asg_info``.
+The usage did not change.